Atheism and agnositicism

 The word ‘atheist’ comes from the ancient Greek word átheos, meaning ‘without god(s)’.
 It means the absence of belief in a god or gods, or living your life as though there were no gods.

 Many theists claim they are certain that a god exists.
 Some say that atheism defines the opposite, someone who is certain that there are no gods.
 They state that atheism is, therefore, just as fundamental or ‘faith-based’ a position as theism.
-However, it is perhaps better to think about one’s belief as lying on a scale between the two extremes.
+However, it is perhaps better to think about a person’s belief as lying on a scale between the two extremes.
 Some atheists may indeed claim certainty.
 However, many will accept that this is not possible – they don’t lie at the very extreme end of the scale.
 They will accept that they can’t prove there is no god, but they believe the responsibility should rest on the believer to provide good reasons or evidence that something exists, not on the non-believer to prove it doesn’t.
 It is impossible to prove that something does not exist.
 The absence of conclusive proof either way does not force one to remain neutral or hedge one’s bets.
 The question is not whether, given the evidence, the existence of a god is impossible, but whether it is improbable.
 Many feel the evidence (or absence of it) actually makes it highly unlikely that a god or gods exists.

 Humanists may hold different strengths of conviction in their disbelief.
 Few will claim absolute certainty.
 A humanist does not have to deny the existence of a god or gods.
 However, they won’t sign up to a belief in a god or gods and will typically live their lives as though there were no gods, rather than as though there might be one.